rvarago/rvarago.github.io/_posts/2024-04-04-connect-to-unpublished-port-on-docker-container.md

 ## Conclusion

-We've played with ways to reach out via the network on a container where we'd forgot to publish a necessary port, which can be helpful during one-shot debugging sessions.
-For that, we made use of the versatile `socat`, a powerful tool to have in our toolbox.
+We've played with ways to reach out via the network on a container where we'd forgot to publish a necessary port, which can be helpful during one-shot debugging sessions as part of the broader development process.

+To achieve our goals, we've made use of the versatile `socat`, a powerful tool to have in our toolbox.

-Finally, it's important to keep track of what we changed and, once the session is over, declare the necessary modifications in the Dockerfile (or similar system) and build a new image with what is necessary to restore immutability.
+Finally, it's important to keep track of what we changed and, once the session is over, declare the necessary modifications in the Dockerfile (or similar system) and build a new image with what is necessary to restore immutability and make it go through the standard integration process (checks, reviews, etc) before going to production.